This 2-day Jakarta itinerary is all you need to travel there and make the most of your little time in Jakarta.

 Lunch At Cafe Batavia

 Once done with exploring Kota Tua, head to the iconic Cafe Batavia, which is no less a historic highlight.
-Housed in a 1830s building, this two-storeyed resto bar offers a colonial ambiance complemented with original-dutch East India cuisine.
-So when you’re in Jakarta, and Kota Tua in particular, a lunch at Cafe Batavia is a must.
+Housed in an 1830s building, this two-storeyed resto-bar offers a colonial ambience complemented with original-dutch East Indian cuisine.
+So when you’re in Jakarta, and Kota Tua in particular, lunch at Cafe Batavia is a must.

-Again, as an uninterested foodie, I will not talk much about the food, but the ambiance.
-With its tall slatted windows and period colonial-style furniture, Cafe Batavia will certainly carry you back to the splendor of colonial days.
+Again, as an uninterested foodie, I will not talk much about the food, but the ambience.
+With its tall slatted windows and period colonial-style furniture, Cafe Batavia will certainly carry you back to the splendour of colonial days.

 A quick stroll inside the museum and exploring painted is totally worth it.

-Next Up, Some Shopping At Thamrin City Trade Mall
+Next Up, Shopping At Thamrin City Trade Mall

-You visit Southeast Asia and not street-shop?
-Not possible!
-Though as the name suggests, Thamrin City Trade Mall is not an open street market but a massive brick and mortar setup, the idea is similar to any street/canopy market where local cheap products are available in abundance and you need to spot what you fancy and later bargain.
+You visit Southeast Asia and not the street shop… Not possible!
+Though as the name suggests, Thamrin City Trade Mall is not an open street market but a massive brick-and-mortar setup, the idea is similar to any street/canopy market where local cheap products are available in abundance and you need to spot what you fancy and later bargain.